 Slot categories

 Modern slot machines are not just drums and symbols.
-Behind each game there are thoughtful mechanics that determine the course of the game, the frequency of wins and the level of player involvement.
-We collected the main categories of slots classified by type of mechanics.
+Behind each game is a well-thought-out mechanic that determines the course of the game, the frequency of winnings and the level of player involvement.
+We have collected the main categories of slots classified by type of mechanics.

 Classic (3-drum)